 Summary

 Beam attenuation is more than just a measure of water clarity—it’s a strategic asset in underwater defense.
-Being able to quantify how light is lost in the water column enables safer navigation, more effective surveillance, and smarter decision-making in complex aquatic environments.
+Quantifying light loss in the water column enables safer navigation, more effective surveillance, and smarter decision-making in complex aquatic environments.

 Get in touch to discuss how beam attenuation from Sequoia instruments can advance your research!